-*This is the first part of an eight-part series covering the commercial and legal considerations of REIT listings in India.
+*An eight-part series covering the commercial and legal considerations of REIT listings in India.
 Click here to read Part 2.